zabokaa/FeminismQuiz/README.md

 ### Colors

-As a primary and secondary colors I picked purple and green, because they are two colors connected globally to femnist movements.
+As primary and secondary colors, I chose purple and green (here with a more bluish tone) because they are two colors globally connected to feminist movements.

   ![colorpalate](./assets/img/ColorPalate.png)